brettimus/super-hearts/README.md

 ## Options
-_Eff yeah configuration!_
+_:tada: configuration!_

 Wait.
 Are you not into configuration?
 That's okay!
 All options have defaults.

-_Eff yeah defaults!_
+_:confetti_ball: yeah defaults!_

+:broken_heart: means an option is a little **off-beat**. :joy_cat:

+:warning: means an option's name will probably change.
+Or it might become a :ghost:.
+Or a :bug:.

-Note that defaults depend on the preset configuration (duh).
-For now, all of the defaults below refer to the `Circle` preset's default.
+Note that defaults depend on the preset configuration (duh, right?), meaning **all of the defaults below refer to the `Circle` preset's default**.

 ### angle